-- 1. In the Tools toolbar, select the Pencil 🤌 tool or press Alt + /. - 2.
-In the Colour view, select the colour with which you wish to draw. - 3.
-In the Colour view, click on the Show Pencil Texture Palettes & button to display your pencil texture palettes.
+- 2. In the Colour view, select the colour with which you wish to draw. - 3.
+In the Colour view, click on the Show Pencil Texture Palettes \(\mathcal{L} \) button to display your pencil texture palettes.

 4. In the palette list, select the pencil texture palette containing the desired pencil texture.